kontena/kontena/docs/getting-started/installing/docker-compose.md

 cat certificate.crt privateKey.key > cert.pem
 ```

-**Step 2:** Run command `docker-compose up -d`
+**Step 2:** Run the command `docker-compose up -d`

 After Kontena Master has provisioned you will be automatically authenticated as the Master administrator and the default grid 'test' is set as the current grid.

 ## Installing Kontena Nodes

-Before you can start provision nodes you must first switch cli scope to a grid.
-Grid can be thought as a cluster of nodes that can have members from multiple clouds and/or regions.
+Before you can start provisioning nodes you must first switch cli scope to a grid.
+A Grid can be thought of as a cluster of nodes that can have members from multiple clouds and/or regions.

-Create a new grid using command:
+Create a new grid using the command:

 ```
 $ kontena grid create --initial-size=<initial_size> my-grid
 ```

-Or switch to existing grid using following command:
+Or switch to an existing grid using the following command:

 ```
 $ kontena grid use <grid_name>
 ```

-> Recommended minimum initial-size is 3.
-This means minimum number of nodes in a grid is 3.
+> The recommended minimum initial-size is 3.
+This means the minimum number of nodes in a grid is 3.

-Now you can start provision nodes to your host machines.
+Now you can start provisioning nodes to your host machines.

-**Step 1:** copy following `docker-compose.yml` file to each host:
+**Step 1:** copy the following `docker-compose.yml` file to each host:

 ```
 agent: